Search blog:

 You get this tax relief automatically if:

 However, if you pay the higher rate (40%) or additional rate (45%) of Income Tax, you will need to claim the extra 20% and 25% through your Self Assessment tax return.
-This money will not be paid into your pension pot, but will instead be paid in one of the following ways:
+This money will be paid in one of the following ways rather than into your pension pot:

 HMRC will not remind you that you can claim this higher rate tax relief on your pension contributions – or that you have to claim it via your Self Assessment tax return.

-Also remember, you need to do this every year.
-So if you have not done this previously, you may have unpaid tax relief that can be claimed for up to 4 previous years.
+Remember, you need to do this every year.
+So, if you have not done this before, you may have unpaid tax relief to claim for up to four previous years.

-If you still have questions about how your pension contributions are taxed, the best place to start is tax on your private pension contributions at the GOV.UK website.
+If you still have questions about how your pension contributions are taxed, the best place to start is to check how tax on your private pension contributions works on the GOV.UK website.

 8. Missing the filing and payment deadline

-We’ve already talked about making sure you apply for your UTR and register for Self Assessment in time — but that’s not the only deadline you’ve got to remember.
+We’ve already talked about making sure you apply for your UTR and register for Self Assessment in time, but that’s not the only deadline you need to remember.

 The HMRC Self Assessment online submission deadline is on 31 January every year.
-HMRC made a rare exception in 2021 because of disruption related to the COVID-19 pandemic.
-So that deadline for online filing was extended to 28 February.
+HMRC made a rare exception in 2021 due to disruptions caused by the COVID-19 pandemic and the deadline for online filings was extended to 28 February.

 If you fail to send your return in time (and you’ve not been granted an extension), penalties can range from a fine of £100 up to 100% of your tax bill.
 That means if you file late, you could end up paying twice as much tax.

-More important still, don’t forget that 31 January isn’t just the deadline for filing your return.
-It’s also the deadline for making your payment on any tax owed — as well as your first payment on account, and HMRC will charge you interest on late payments.
+Don’t forget that 31 January isn’t just the deadline for filing your return; it’s also the deadline for making your payment on any tax owed (as well as your first payment on account).
+HMRC will charge you interest on late payments, so it’s crucial to file early and give yourself plenty of time to set money aside to pay your bill on time.

 9. Not being aware of the High Income Child Benefit Tax Charge